csi410-fall-2016/Administation/README.md

       Longer assignments will be worth 2 units.
       Expect 1 unit a week, except for those weeks leading up to exams when there will be no homework.)

-+ Homeworks must be submitted via BlackBoard.
-Do not email them to the instructor or T.A.

 + Homeworks will be accepted up to 48 hours after the deadline.
     After that, they will receive a grade of zero.
     A late penalty of 1% of the assignment grade will be deducted for each _hour_ that it is late.
     Re-submitting an assignment after the deadline subjects the grade to the same penalty.

++ Grading disputes must be brought to my attention by the end of the following lecture after work is graded.

++ Direct all grading questions to the grader first, then contact me

 + The best 6 homework units will necessarily count towards your homework average.